 Helping you improve your writing so your manuscript is publication ready

-At Brisbane Self Publishing Service, our goal is always to encourage you so that you keep heading in the right direction with your book.
-We aim to be as tactful yet honest as possible with our feedback – offering helpful suggestions about ways in which you can work on your writing style to improve your manuscript.
+At Brisbane Self Publishing Service, our goal is to support you so that you keep heading in the right direction with your book.
+We aim to be as tactful yet honest as possible with our feedback – offering helpful suggestions about ways you can work on your writing style to improve your manuscript.

 Ready to start the manuscript review process to improve your writing and take the first step on your self-publishing journey?
 For constructive editorial feedback and author mentoring, contact us today.

-Please note: A manuscript appraisal provides an overview of your book and is designed to assess the big picture.
+Please note: A manuscript appraisal provides an overview of your book and is designed to assess the ‘big picture’ aspects of your narrative.
 Consequently, it does not drill down into the minutiae of your manuscript – identifying every small inconsistency and mistake.
 If you are looking for a more in-depth assessment of your writing, we suggest you take advantage of our other book editing packages (The Light Makeover package or The Full Works package).